PDF Merge

 About PDF Merging

-PDF merging combines multiple PDF documents into a single file while preserving the content, formatting, and links of each source document.
-This is essential for creating comprehensive reports, combining contracts, or assembling document packages.
+PDF merging combines multiple PDF documents into a single unified file while preserving the content, formatting, links, and embedded media of each source document.
+This is essential for creating comprehensive reports from separate sections, combining signed contracts into one package, assembling legal document bundles, or consolidating invoices for accounting purposes.
+The ToolPix PDF merger handles documents of any size and complexity, maintaining page structure and visual fidelity throughout the merging process.

-Each source PDF is appended sequentially in your specified order.
-The merged document retains all pages, images, text formatting, and bookmarks from the original files.
+Each source PDF is appended sequentially in your specified order with drag-and-drop reordering for easy arrangement.
+The merged document retains all pages, embedded images, text formatting, hyperlinks, and annotations from the original files.
+The operation is completely lossless — no re-encoding or quality degradation occurs during the merge, and the output file size is approximately the sum of all input file sizes.

 Key Features